 Doreen Massey, Stuart Hall, Michael Rustin

-ON SALE!
-Part of our 20%-off New Term Academic Book Sale.
-(Normal price £13) This book brings together in one volume the essays from the Soundings Kilburn Manifesto, originally published online as a project to map the political, economic, social and cultural contours of neoliberalism.
+This book is on sale!
+Normally £13.00.
+Browse all of the books in the Christmas sale here.
+This book brings together in one volume the essays from the Soundings Kilburn Manifesto, originally published online as a project to map the political, economic, social and cultural contours of neoliberalism.
 All the chapters from the manifesto are available to download free here.

 Jo Littler, Nancy Fraser